“My CRM is a sparkling picture of absolute truth” —said no one, ever. Except Dr. Seuss.

 We all know CRM tells an incomplete story about the state of your business.
 We know that data isn’t always formatted properly, or that the fields don’t match our business perfectly.

 But just how wrong is your CRM data?
 How do these inaccuracies, in sum, impact your mission-critical sales forecast?
-How much could your shoddy CRM data—and lack of organized metadata—be messing with your ultimate revenue?
+How much could your CRM data—and lack of organized metadata—be messing with your revenue?